Emaway/Data-Analytics-Projects/Homework1/readme.md

     Table created to compute percentage of projects (successful, failed, cancelled) per goal Line chart based on table
       Note: Column A & B are hidden.
 Values from Column A & B are taken from original dataset(sheet1) and used to populate the table using COUNTIFS() formula.

-Conclusions about Kickstarter campaigns from provided data

--	From over all projects
-o	53% successful
-o	37% failed
-o	8 % canceled
-o	1% live
--	Category theater, music and film & videos cover 41 % out of 53% successful outcome.
-From subcategories classic music, documentary, electronic music, hardware, indie rock, Plays, rock covers 36% out of 53% successful outcome.
--	theater, music and film & videos also contributes 19 % out of 37% failed outcome

-Limitations of this dataset.

--	data representativeness
-- 74% projects implemented in the US.